-In collaboration with architect Leesa Mayfield and graphic designer Emily Christiansen, I set out to answer these questions at this year's Shenandoah University Business Symposium.
+In collaboration with architect Leesa Mayfield and graphic designer Emily Christiansen, I set out to answer these questions at the 2017 Shenandoah University Business Symposium.
 The overarching symposium topic was Your Business Legacy.

 Howe Hall Astro Lounge